-Doctoral students admitted with a bachelor's degree are encouraged to apply for a master's degree in Learning and Developmental Sciences using course credits already taken for their doctoral degree.
-Students will need to apply for admission and graduation for their master's degree.
-Although a master's degree is not required for the PhD degree, some internship sites do require a Master's degree.
-Please contact Dr. Mary Waldron for more information about procedures for obtaining a master's degree in Learning and Developmental Sciences.
+Doctoral students admitted with a bachelor's degree are encouraged to apply for a master's degree using course credits already taken for their doctoral degree.
+Students will need to apply for admission and degree conferral for their master's degree.
+The application fee is waived for current students and your materials from your doctoral program application can be transferred over to the new application.
+Although a master's degree is not required by our PhD program, some internship sites do require a Master's degree.
+The requirements for obtaining a master's degree in Counseling are currently under revision.
+The information for applying to and obtaining the master's degree will be updated and communicated to you via email.